 The Roman Wall of London encircled the city for around 1600 years.
 Covering the square mile area from Tower Hill to Blackfriars.
 The wall was built by the Romans and added to throughout it’s history.
 This was prior to it being pretty much dismantled in the 1700’s.

 Now all that is left of the wall are a few reminders dotted along the former route.
 It’s purpose is likely to have changed throughout it’s history.
 Starting out as a defensive feature.
 The Romans decided to encircle Londinium despite already having a large fort in the city.
-The wall would encompass the existing fort.
+The London wall would encompass the existing fort.

 The Roman Wall of London

-The wall would also have controlled access in and out making curfews easier to control.
+The London wall would have controlled access in and out making curfews easier to control.
 A number of gates were set within the wall.
 These helped to restrict travel and control access.
 They would also have been used to collect taxes and to intimidate.

 Roman Wall at Tower Hill

-Any exploration of the route of the wall should begin at Tower Hill.
+Any exploration of the route of the london wall should begin at Tower Hill.
 As soon as you leave the station, the first piece is right there.
 An imposing structure with the Tower of London in the background.
 It remains one of the most impressive pieces of the old Roman Wall of London left standing

 Just under the underpass.
 Cross the road from tower hill station towards the tower of London.
 There the remains of a postern gate can be seen.
 This would have controlled pedestrian access towards the east end.
 It is thought to have been added in the 12th century.